Trad-class torpedo boat: Construction and design

-The Italian design resembled a smaller version of the torpedo boats building for the Italian Navy.
+The Italian design resembled a smaller version of the s building for the Italian Navy.
 They were 67.97 m long overall and 66.75 m between perpendiculars, with a beam of 6.4 m and a mean draught of 2.13 m.
 Displacement was 318 LT standard and 470 LT full load.
 Two Yarrow boilers supplied steam for two sets of Parsons geared steam turbines, which drove two propeller shafts.
 The machinery was rated at 9000 shp, giving a contract speed of 31 kn, with Trad reaching a speed of 32.54 kn at 10000 shp during sea trials.
 102 LT of oil was carried, giving a range of 1700 nmi at 15 kn.

 The ship's main armament was supplied by Vickers-Armstrongs, to be compatible with existing British-built ships in the Thai Navy.
 Three 3 in anti-aircraft guns were carried, backed up by a close-in armament of two 20 mm cannon and four machine guns.
 Six 18 in torpedo tubes were fitted, with two twin mounts on the ships' centerlines and two single tubes mounted forward at the break of the forecastle.
 Crew was 70 officers and other ranks.
 By 1971, the surviving ships' armament had been revised, with one of the 76 mm guns and the two single torpedo tubes removed from all of the class, and one of the twin torpedo tube mounts removed from Trad, Phuket and Chumporn.
 This allowed the addition of one or two 40 mm Bofors guns.

 The ships were built at CRDA's Monfalcone shipyard, with the first two launched in 1935, with four more following in 1936 and the remaining three in 1937.